-Updated June 29th, 2017.
+Updated August 18th, 2017.

 We oppose legislation that would automatically increase the minimum wage to $15.00.
 We support a slow increase over several years while including a minors’ wage, seasonal wage, and training wage.
-We also oppose any change in the tipped wage, since employees are guaranteed minimum wage.
+We also oppose any change in the tipped wage, since employees are guaranteed to make minimum wage.

 We support comprehensive and responsible immigration reform including a workable employee verification system, worker and visa programs, and an earned path to permanent residence for certain immigrants.

 We support a permanent extension of WOTC.
-The WOTC is currently extended through 2019 and promotes the hiring of individuals who qualify as members of target groups, and provides a federal tax credit to employers who hire these individuals.
+The WOTC is currently extended through 2019 and promotes the hiring of individuals who qualify as a members of target groups, and provides a federal tax credit to employers who hire these individuals.